 Typically, workers’ compensation claims in North Carolina are governed by the North Carolina Workers’ Compensation Act.
 However, when the plaintiff is a federal employee their claims are governed by the Federal Employees’ Compensation Act.
 The Federal Act calls for the United States to compensate federal employees for any injury sustained while in the performance of his or her job if that injury resulted in a disability.
-Because the Federal Act diverges from standard workers’ compensation law, here, we have provided a time line for your case and how you may be compensated under the Act as a federal employee.
+Because the Federal Act diverges from standard workers’ compensation law, here, we have provided a timeline for your case and how you may be compensated under the Act as a federal employee.

-- A Time Line for a Federal Employee’s Workers’ Compensation Claim
+Timeline for a Federal Employee’s Workers’ Compensation Claim

 First, after having sustained a work-related injury, the employee must give written notice of injury to their immediate superior within 30 days.
 This notice must include the injured employee’s name and address, the exact time and location where the injury occurred, and the cause and nature of the injury.

 Then, within three years after the date of the injury, a completed claim form must be delivered to the Secretary of Labor’s office.
 This form must be accompanied by a certificate from the physician of the employee stating the nature of the injury and any related disability.